Building a Dynamic SaaS Email Marketing Strategy – A Guide [2024]

 1. Set up a personalized, targeted CTA (call to action) describing your value on each website, landing, & blog page.

 When you take time to put thought into your CTAs on each and every page, rather than opt for generic, impersonal messaging, you stand to see an over 40% higher view-to-submission rate.
-The reason for this is people are seeking something specific and meaningful to them, so you need to demonstrate – in this case, through your CTAs – that your product offers them exactly that.
+This is because people are seeking something specific and meaningful to them, so you need to demonstrate – in this case, through your CTAs – that your product offers them exactly that.

 Also, be sure to show the value you offer in your CTA without using language like “subscribe” or “sign up” – after all, this language doesn’t describe how your users can benefit from your product.
-Terms like “Learn”, “Access”, “Featured”, “Grow”, and “Exclusive” do a much better job of this and convey the idea that additional useful content is available upon signing up.
+Terms like “Learn”, “Access”, “Featured”, “Grow”, and “Exclusive” do a much better job of showcasing user benefits by conveying the idea that additional high-value content will be available upon signing up.

 2. Add a timed pop-up survey to your site.